DilanCF/ENEE447-notes/lecture notes/Lecture01.md

 If only the OS may interact with the HW, will be very inefficient.
 This is why we have the bit on the RHS where sometimes the libraries and application programs are using the HW directly

+***Q: What are some examples where the application programs would need to access the HW directly and how?***

 ![Alt text](img/Lecture01/image-6.png)

 ![Alt text](img/Lecture01/image-7.png)